You might have spotted loose or crumbly stool in your guinea pig’s cage and are wondering how to treat diarrhea in guinea pigs.

 What most guinea pig owners should know about their furry four-legged friends is that they come with a sensitive gastrointestinal tract that requires a good diet.

-Guinea pigs are prone to an uncomfortable bowel function when the amount of intestinal flora bacteria becomes unbalanced or if any sudden alterations are added into its diet, slow digestion, gas, and diarrhea.
+Guinea pigs are prone to an uncomfortable bowel function when the amount of intestinal flora bacteria becomes unbalanced or if any sudden alterations are added to their diet, slow digestion, gas, and diarrhea.

 Soft, watery stools are much more common in adult guinea pigs due to insufficient fibers or too many carbohydrates present in their diets, or maybe unbalanced floral bacteria.